Anti-Japanese sentiment in the United States: World War II

 The most profound cause of anti-Japanese sentiment outside of Asia had its beginning in the attack on Pearl Harbor, as it propelled the United States into World War II.
 The Americans were unified by the attack to fight against the Empire of Japan and its allies, the German Reich and the Kingdom of Italy.

 The bombing of Pearl Harbor by Japan on the neutral United States without warning and the deaths of almost 2,500 people during ongoing U.S./Japanese peace negotiations was presented to the American populace as an act of treachery, barbarism, and cowardice.
 Following the attack, many non-governmental "Jap hunting licenses" were circulated around the country.
 Life magazine published an article on how to distinguish a Japanese person from a Chinese person by the shape of the nose and the stature of the body.
 Japanese conduct during the war did little to quell anti-Japanese sentiment.
 Fanning the flames of outrage were the treatment of American and other prisoners of war.
 Military-related outrages included the murder of POWs, the use of POWs as slave labor for Japanese industries, the Bataan Death March, the kamikaze attacks on Allied ships, and atrocities committed on Wake Island and elsewhere.
 The Guadalacanal Diary, which was published in 1943, wrote about the accounts of American soldiers, collecting Japanese 'gold teeth' or body parts such as hands or ears, to keep as trophies.
 The diary became extremely popular within the United States during the Second World war.

 U.S. historian James J. Weingartner attributes the very low number of Japanese in U.S. POW compounds to two key factors: a Japanese reluctance to surrender and a widespread American "conviction that the Japanese were 'animals' or 'subhuman' and unworthy of the normal treatment accorded to POWs."
 The latter reasoning is supported by Niall Ferguson, who says that "Allied troops often saw the Japanese in the same way that Germans regarded Russians [sic] — as Untermenschen."
 Weingartner believes this explains the fact that a mere 604 Japanese captives were alive in Allied POW camps by October 1944.

-Ulrich Straus, a U.S. Japanologist, believes that front line troops intensely hated Japanese military personnel and were "not easily persuaded" to take or protect prisoners.
+Ulrich Straus, a U.S. Japanologist, believed that front line troops intensely hated Japanese military personnel and were "not easily persuaded" to take or protect prisoners.
 They believed that Allied personnel who surrendered got "no mercy" from the Japanese.
 Allied soldiers believed that Japanese soldiers were inclined to feign surrender, in order to make surprise attacks.
 Therefore, according to Straus, "[s]enior officers opposed the taking of prisoners[,] on the grounds that it needlessly exposed American troops to risks..."